eugenebelieve/vector-search-api/README.md

 ... then click next and create Search Index

 - [x] Now we have <b>successfully</b> create a <b>Vector Search Index</b> ! :tada:

+:information_source: <b>FYI :</b> OpenAI uses 1,536 dimensions for embeddings in the text-embedding-ada-002 model

 ---